secretGeek/today-i-learned-staging/writing/50_writing_tools.md

 > Strong verbs create action, save words, and reveal the players.
 >
 > 4. Be passive-aggressive.
-> Use passive verbs to showcase the “victim” of action.
+> Use passive verbs to showcase the "victim" of action.
 >
 > 5. Watch those adverbs.
 > Use them to change the meaning of the verb.